Status: In Progress

-- A study FAQ for business owners and workplace managers
+- A fact sheet for business owners and workplace managers

-- A fact sheet that describes radon, its health effects, and radon testing and mitigation in the workplace
+- A study FAQ that describes radon, its health effects, and radon testing and mitigation in the workplace (also available in French)

-This study is funded by a grant from the Ontario Ministry of Labour Research Opportunity Program:
+This study is funded by a grant from the Ontario Ministry of Labour, Training and Skills Development’s Research Opportunities Program: